Solar Power Inverters

-A micro inverter does the same job as any other inverter converting DC into AC, however instead of having one central unit handling output from all the solar panels in a system, each individual solar panel has its own dedicated micro inverter which is usually mounted very close to the panel.
+A micro-inverter does the same job as any other inverter converting DC into AC; however, instead of having one central unit handling output from all the solar panels in a system, each solar panel has its dedicated micro inverter which is usually mounted very close to the panel.

 - Maximum Power Point Tracking

 - Poor performing or shaded panels will have less effect on the performance of the remaining panels

 - Panel level monitoring